vaijiNeel/TriviaGame/README.md

 # TriviaGame

-This app uses HTML5, CSS3, JQuery.
+This app uses HTML5, CSS3, and JQuery.
 App demonstrates the usage of setTimeout, setInterval (sync and async execution concepts).

 ## Contributor:
 Vaiji Neelakandan